lammps/lammps/doc/src/Errors_messages.rst

    Self-explanatory.

 *Variable for fix aveforce is invalid style*
    Only equal-style variables can be used.

+*Variable for fix cac/addforce does not exist* Self-explanatory.

+*Variable for fix cac/addforce is invalid style*
+   Only equal-style variables can be used.

+*Variable for fix cac/setforce does not exist* Self-explanatory.

+*Variable for fix cac/setforce is invalid style*
+   Only equal-style variables can be used.

+*Variable for fix cac/setvelocity does not exist* Self-explanatory.

+*Variable for fix cac/setvelocity is invalid style* Only equal-style variables can be used.

+*Variable for fix cac/temp/rescale does not exist* Self-explanatory.

+*Variable for fix cac/temp/rescale is invalid style* Only equal-style variables can be used.

 *Variable for fix deform is invalid style*